- Religion and Philosophy

 What has changed since?

-Serious question: in which way, if any, have the concerns expressed in the text below become dated by now, in 2017?
+Serious question: in which way, if any, have the concerns expressed in the text below, written in 2011 become dated by now, as we stand at the end of 2017?

 It only took a couple of hours for that disaster of biblical proportions to claim more than 16000 lives and cost the Japanese economy US$235 billion.